Invite friends and family to read the obituary and add memories.

 Starts at 2:00 pm (Eastern time)

-She belonged to a generation that knew how to persevere, how to host with warmth, how to lead with dignity, and how to love without fanfare.
+Jerrel belonged to a generation that knew how to persevere, how to host with warmth, how to lead with dignity, and how to love without fanfare.
 She leaves behind standards of strength, class, resilience, and care.
 She carried a natural confidence and warmth that stayed with her throughout her life.
 More than beautiful, she was capable, accomplished, and driven.
 An exemplar of a life well lived, hers is measured by the people she lifted, the family she shaped, and the community that was bettered by her presence.
 A woman of faith, her Christian foundation was not rooted in judgment, but in kindness, compassion, and love.
 She welcomed others, encouraged those who struggled, and carried herself with steadfast belief and grace.
+She was a dedicated member of First Baptist Church.

 Jerrel was a woman of deep devotion to the people she loved.
 As the matriarch of a prominent local family, Jerrel leaves behind generations that carry her name, her stories, and the indelible imprint of her love.
 In her final days, she was surrounded by family – a fitting reflection of the life she built.